 The largest differences between the shares of foreign-born and native-born early leavers from education and training (with higher shares for foreign-born populations) were recorded in Italy (23.2 percentage points), Spain (17.1 points) and Germany (16.0 points), while Greece, Belgium, Austria and Sweden also recorded double digit differences (Figure 11).
 There were four EU Member States where the share of early leavers was higher among the native-born population than it was among the foreign-born population: native-born early leavers (11.0 %) were more common than foreign-born early leavers (8.9 %) in the United Kingdom, in Ireland (5.4 % compared with 3.4 %), in Luxembourg (6.5 % compared with 6.0 %) and in Denmark (10.2 % compared with 9.9 %).

 Young people not in employment, education or training (NEET)

-The share of young people neither in employment nor in education and training was higher among migrants born outside the EU
+The share of young people neither in employment nor in education and training was higher among persons born outside the EU

 Source data for tables and graphs